 Research and/or Creative Works

-I am also starting an interdisciplinary collaboration on the effects of diet and nutrition on psychological well-being and interpersonal functioning.
-We ask questions such as whether the food people eat affects their physical well-being in subtle ways that nonetheless impact their ability to tolerate stress, concentrate, and interact with others effectively, meaningfully, and productively.
+I also study the effects of meditation, diet, and nutrition on overall well-being and interpersonal functioning.
+Coming mostly from an Ayurvedic perspective, my collaborators and I ask questions such as whether the food people eat affects their physical and psychological well-being as well as their ability to interact with others effectively, meaningfully, and productively.

 - Bosson, J. K., Pinel, E. C., & Vandello, J. A. (2010).
 The impact of benevolent sexism: Folk beliefs versus real experiences.
 Sex Roles, 62, 520-531.

 - Pinel, E. C., *Warner, L. R., & *Chua, P. (2005).
 Getting there is only half the battle: Stigma consciousness and maintaining diversity in higher education.
 Journal of Social Issues, 61, 481-506.

 - Pinel, E. C. (1999).
 Stigma consciousness: The psychological legacy of social stereotypes.
 Journal of Personality and Social Psychology, 76, 114-128.

 - Gilbert, D. T., Pinel, E. C., Wilson, T. D., Blumberg, S. J., & Wheatley, T. P. (1998).
 Immune neglect: A source of durability bias in affective forecasting.
 Journal of Personality and Social Psychology, 75, 617-638.